 Sleep is important for everyone, but it’s especially important when your body experiences changing blood sugar levels.
 And other symptoms of type 2 diabetes.
 Several evidence indicates that chronic lack of sleep may contribute to the risk of type 2 diabetes mellitus.
-Adequate sleep and good sleep hygiene should be included among the goals of a healthy lifestyle, knowing your own circadian rhythm and catering to your needs is crucial, especially for patients with diabetes.
+Adequate sleep and good sleep hygiene should be included among the goals of a healthy lifestyle.
 And products from websites like https://www.sleepsowell.com must be fully utilised, seeing as to how close to diabetes one could be.

 Yet sleep is no longer thought of as strictly a restorative process for the body.
 The importance of sleep for metabolic function and specifically glucose homeostasis is now widely accepted.
 As we can see the correlation between sleep deprivation or poor sleep quality and an increased risk of diabetes, obesity and aging etc.

 The short-term sleep deprivation causes measurable changes in glucose metabolism, hormone levels, autonomic nervous system activity, and other variables, loss of sleep could contribute to diabetes.

 Sleep deprivation causes changes in the effectiveness of the body’s control of appetite, which can lead to weight gain, increased resistance to insulin and worsens diabetes.
 The loss of normal sleep hours or addition of sleep hours seems to undo the body’s chemistry and completely throw off-balance the blood glucose levels.